-I am an assistant professor of philosophy at Yale University.
+I am a junior professor of practical philosophy at Freie Universität in Berlin.
 My primary research is in political philosophy, feminist philosophy, moral philosophy.
 I also work on questions in 20th Century French philosophy, critical theory, philosophy of social sciences, and phenomenology.

 My first book, We Are Not Born Submissive: How Patriarchy Shapes Women's Lives was first published in French as On ne naît pas soumise, on le devient by Flammarion in 2018.
 I then authored an English version published by Princeton University Press.
 It has also been translated in German and Spanish, and translations in Japanese, Korean, Chinese, and Turkish are underway.

 I also edited a reader of feminist philosophy entitled Textes-clés de philosophie féministe: Patriarcat, savoirs, justice and published by Vrin in 2021.